Writing to Prompts (Non-Fiction)

-This six-week course will help you discover them.
+This eight-week course will help you discover them.
 Participants write in class to a series of prompts designed to elicit meaningful anecdotes crucial to telling the story of you.
 The workshop is designed to generate stories you can later craft, revise and polish for personal essays, blog posts or memoir writing.

-Fairfield County Writers’ Studio co-founder Carol Leonetti Dannhauser is a journalist and editor whose work appears in print, online and on television.
+Fairfield County Writers’ Studio co-founder Carol Leonetti Dannhauser is a writer, journalist and editor whose work appears in print, online and on television.
 She has written for dozens of national publications including the New York Times, American Health, BusinessWeek, Good Housekeeping and more; produced documentaries for PBS and National Geographic; and has been recognized by the White House for her online magazine work.
 She is the author of four non-fiction books; has been nominated for three Emmys; and has a closet full of awards for her magazine, television and newspaper stories, as well as her flash fiction and photography.

 Email (203) 374-8343